Apple Picking in Virginia: The 15 Best VA Apple Orchards to Visit

 You can pick a variety of your own fruit at Levering Orchard, including apples during the fall season.
 Just be sure to call ahead to make sure they’re ready to harvest.

-Their season runs from Labor Day through mid-October, but pick-your-own apples starts on September 10, 2022.
-Sales of pre-picked apples (such as Golden Delicious, Fuji, Mutsu, and York) will continue into November.
+Their season runs from Labor Day through mid-October.
+But sales of pre-picked apples (such as Golden Delicious, Fuji, Mutsu, and York) will continue into November.

-After your visit, stop by the Blue Ridge Music Center near Galax for some traditional Bluegrass music!
+After your visit, stop by the Blue Ridge Music Center near Galax for traditional Bluegrass music!

 READ MORE: The 15 Best Things to Do in SWVA (Southwest Virginia)